 9. Chicago, Illinois

-Again, like the other big cities we have discussed above, Chicago’s massive economy, stable market, and considerably large population makes it one of the hottest real estate opportunities in the country.
+Again, like the other big cities we have discussed above, Chicago’s massive economy, stable market, and considerably large population makes it one of the hottest and best cities to invest in real estate in the country.
 If you can afford to buy a few properties in the city, you might reap great financial gains.
 If you want to a smaller real estate investment, buying a home in the suburbs may be better.
 Below are some market observations:

 - Median Household Income: $63,000